 The brickwork pattern also results in durable ageing, since gradual staining of the façade will never become conspicuous.
 An independent pattern of large, round windows on the north side admits filtered daylight into the sports halls.
 The other three sides have a full-length veranda, which creates a soft transition between inside and outside which is an advantage for the target group that better tolerates a low-stimulus environment.

 Rainwater from the veranda roof runs via chains into the surrounding planters.

 The general structure of the school building is lucid and graspable as a whole, with short connections and efficient routing and logistics.
 The structure allows for smart compartmentalization of the interior space into logical units.
 The compact volume is amenable to an efficient and spatially interesting general organization, with double-height spaces and floor openings.
 A playground deck at the upper level achieves an optimal relationship between the facade and the floor surface.Flexibility was an explicit requirement of the clients, with whom we worked in close cooperation.

 Many of the children who attend the Heliomare Youth Centre have visual impairments.
 Orientation aids, acoustics, a logical structure, adequate lighting and materials with appropriate tactile qualities all matter to those who have to cope with visual and other handicaps.

 It is important for the children to feel safe and at ease.
 Forms, furnishings, materials and colours can all play a role in this.
 Skirtings and door and window frames have contrasting colours to assist in the recognition of rooms and entrances.
-The interiors are generally low-stimulus while still offering sufficient visual contrast.
-The materials, including brick, have been selected for their pleasant tactile qualities such as smoothness and warmth, while sharp edges and corners are avoided.
-Everywhere, a balance has been sought between daylight and artificial lighting.
-Surface and system designs are based on restful patterns and harmonious proportions.
+The materials, including brick, have been selected for their pleasant tactile qualities such as smoothness and warmth.